Enjoy Travel to Japan!

 Address

-• Train and Bus
+• Train + Bus

 Parking

-2. Winter Skiing and Hot Springs
+2. Winter skiing and hot springs

-3. Taste Local Gourmet
+3. Taste local cuisine

-What to Bring and Wear
+What to bring and what to wear

-Important Notes
+Notes

 Frequently Asked Questions

 Q2.
-Can I bring my pet?
+Can I bring pets?

 Q3.
 When is the best season to visit Nozawa Onsen?